radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction/01-cloud-concepts.md

 ### 1. Desktop Computing Model
 - **Definition**: Traditional model with dedicated desktop computers.
-When we talk about standalone PC, it is called desktop computing model, desktop computing model was the first cmputing model in IT industry.
+When we talk about standalone PC, it is called desktop computing model, desktop computing model was the first computing model in IT industry.
 This model is also famous today because we run this model to complete our day to day task.
 - **Benefits**: Personalization, full control over resources.
-- **Drawbacks**: Limited scalability, high maintenance costs and not able to run remotelly it becomes just a device to manage some personal work.
+- **Drawbacks**: Limited scalability, high maintenance costs and not able to run remotely it becomes just a device to manage some personal work.
 - **Use Case**: Small offices or personal computing.

 ### 2. Client-Server Computing Model
 - **Definition**: Clients request services from centralized servers.
-To avoid the desktop model drawback client server computing model came in picture, So in Client server model multiple client machine was connected to a server and all client can work on a centrlised source.
+To avoid the desktop model drawback client server computing model came in picture, So in Client server model multiple client machine was connected to a server and all client can work on a centralised source.
 - **Benefits**: Centralized management, easier updates.
 - **Drawbacks**: Single point of failure, scalability limitations.